ting-18/DEProject_StockMarketInsights/README.md

 - The project aims to provide investors insights via tracking the performance of S&P 500 stocks (like Apple, Amazon, Google, Nvidia, Microsoft) over time and visualize key trends such as moving averages, volatility, and sector performance.
   (monitoring S&P 500 sector performance daily.)
-long-term Stock investors   make smarter investment choices This project aims to
+long-term Stock investors   make smarter investment choices

+### Problem description
+- xxxx

-- Some of the questions answered
+- Some of the questions answered:
   ....

 Which stocks/sectors recovered fastest? how long does it take?